-Brands should be focusing more on retaining and understanding how to develop loyalty and drive share of wallet from their customers.
+Brands should focus more on retaining and understanding how to develop loyalty and drive share of wallet from their customers.
 Too often, they have not set themselves up for success in these efforts – from a data, technology, and organizational perspective.
 According to a poll done by Brightback, marketers cite the following three challenges to improving their customer retention strategy:

 - Lack of a cohesive approach to customer retention across the organization